High Bounce Rate Isn’t Good News

 5. No Call to Action

 Without a call to action that’s compelling, visitors will find no reason to click on any other parts of your site.
 This also means that your content should be informative and engaging so that they will move to other parts of your site.
-Sometimes even one compelling call to action is all you need to help solve your high website bounce rate problems.
+Sometimes even one compelling call to action is all your marketing team needs to help solve your high website bounce rate problems.

 6. Too Many CTAs

-While having a CTA is good, it’s also equally as bad to have too many CTAs.
+While having a CTA is good, it’s also equally as bad to have too many CTAs incorporated into your digital strategy.
 This will cause users to feel bombarded and overwhelmed.
 It’s also too pushy and spammy.
 Hence, visitors feel annoyed and bounce away.

 7. Error 404